17 October 2017

 The implication of this policy change is that from 1 January 2018, all suppliers pf DB Schemes would be required to treat their supplies as liable to VAT at the standard rate.

 This may be an attempt by HMRC to end some litigation that is at an early stage concerning the unequal treatment of charges to DB schemes.
 In practice, HMRC suggest that this policy change will make little difference, as insurers are mostly managing DC schemes.
 The services to these schemes will remain exempt from VAT.

 It is only to be hoped that this represents the first of a number of policy announcements from HMRC, and that there will be guidance on the other outstanding areas in the near future.

 What should you do?

 Sponsoring employers and pensions trustees that work with insurers to manage their pension scheme should discuss with their suppliers what this change in interpretation from HMRC will mean.
 For defined benefit schemes, a VAT charge by the supplier is likely to lead increased amounts of irrecoverable VAT in the hands of the pension scheme.
 This then calls into greater focus the need to consider whether steps can be taken to enable the sponsoring employer to recover the VAT rather than the underlying fund itself.

-To discuss this policy change or other issues surrounding VAT and pension schemes, please get in touch with your usual Buzzacott contact or Thomas Mobee from our VAT consultancy team below.
+To discuss this policy change or other issues surrounding VAT and pension schemes, please get in touch.